Skip to content

 cpp

-std::span<const int> binds a pointer and a length together, solving the long-standing problem of arrays decaying and losing their length information.
+std::span binds a pointer and a length together, solving the age-old problem of array decay losing length information.

 <system_error>